Three B2B Content Marketing Trends You Needs to Watch!

 1. Content (marketing) is still king.

-More than 82 percent of B2B marketers say they intend to ramp up their B2B content marketing in the next 12 months, according to a June, 2013 study by Everything Technology Marketing.
+More than 82 percent of B2B marketers say they intend to ramp up their B2B content marketing in the next 12 months, according to a June 2013 study by Everything Technology Marketing.
 However, anyone who has marketed their product online for any period of time knows that just any content won’t do.
 One savvy approach is to offer your knowledge for free, either by managing a blog or publishing a series of white papers.
-That helps you to be recognized as an authority in your field, which will foster trust.
-Business consumers will turn to you for advice when they need a product in your industry.
+Practice what Jay Baer refers to as YOUtility.
+That helps you to be recognised as an authority in your field, which will foster trust.
+Business consumers will turn to you for advice when they need expertise in your industry.

 Nearly 40 percent of Americans’ Internet time is spent via a mobile device, according to a recent study by Comscore.
-If your content isn’t optimized for such devices, you’re automatically losing 40 percent of your potential customers.
+If your content isn’t optimised for such devices, you’re automatically losing 40 percent of your potential customers.
+According to this article in the UK’s Daily Mail, 70% of Will & Kate’s countrymen check their social networks in bed before nodding off.

 If you need help with a B2B Content Marketing initiative, we’re here to help you save time and money.
 Contact us here.